 The app doesn’t work with all banks and financial services.
 I couldn’t link my Fidelity or Post Office savings account.
-However, this is slowly changing and after a year, I can finally link my Amazon credit card (which gives me cashback every time I use it).
+However, this is slowly changing and after a year, I can finally link my Amazon credit card (handy tip: it pays me cashback every time I use it).